trquoccuong/JerryJS/README.md

 ### Using middleware

-Add middleware before or after app.start.
+Add middleware before or after app.config.
 This middleware auto active.
 Middleware after app.listen is disable.
 Read more about middleware at Express site

 ### Sharing module